brege/monitorat/README.md

 deactivate
 ```

-Run manually:
+Run manually
 ```bash
 source .venv/bin/activate
 gunicorn --bind localhost:6161 monitor:app
 ```

+This process is exactly the same when developing new widgets.
+The next section provides the steps to run monitor@ as a daemon.

+### Systemd service

 The systemd unit file runs in this virtual environment.
-If running multiple instances,
+If running multiple instances on the same host,
 you should adjust the port to avoid conflicts (e.g., `--bind localhost:6162`).

-### Systemd service

-Update `systemd/monitor@.service` with your paths, user, port, etc. then
+Update `systemd/monitor@.service` with your paths, user, port, etc., then
 ```bash
 INSTANCE="$HOSTNAME" # or other, or leave blank sudo cp systemd/monitor@.service /etc/systemd/system/